CompVis/stable-diffusion/README-Mac-MPS.md

 You have to have macOS 12.3 Monterey or later.
 Anything earlier than that won't work.

-Tested on a 2022 Macbook M2 Air with 10-core gpu 24 GB unified memory.
+Tested on a 2022 Macbook M2 Air with 10-core GPU and 24 GB unified memory.

 How to: